 Press mentions, awards, and other wins are common examples of milestones that can be used to help tell the middle of your story.

-Consider the stats you can use to make a point about your company mission or quantify your impact as a business to include on your About Us page.
+Consider the stats you can use on your About Us page to make a point about your company mission or to quantify your impact as a business.

 An introduction to your team

 Putting a face to your brand helps to humanize it, communicate your company culture, and shine a light on the people who power your business.

 Even if you only highlight the founders, your About Us page can be a chance to build your personal brand and share how your story and experience makes you and your company a good fit to serve your market.